The Story of Ascalon

 The Dedication of Ascalon

 At 5.00pm on Sunday 3 April 2011, a Solemn Evensong was held to celebrate the completion of the Cathedral's forecourt and the installation of Ascalon.
 The Lord Mayor of Perth, The Right Honourable Lisa Scaffidi, officially opened the new steps leading to St Georges Terrace.
-The Dean of Perth, The Very Reverend Dr John Shepherd, blessed the new statue.
+The Very Reverend Dr John Shepherd (Dean of Perth, 1990-2014) blessed the new statue.